Christian Coalition of America

 The Christian Coalition of America (CCA), a 501(c)(4) organization, is the successor to the original Christian Coalition created in 1987 by religious broadcaster and former presidential candidate Marion Gordon "Pat" Robertson.
-This US Christian advocacy group includes members of various Christian denominations, including Baptists (50%), mainline Protestants (25%), Roman Catholics (16%), and Pentecostals (10% to 12%) among communicants of other churches.
+This US Christian advocacy group included members of various Christian denominations as of 1997, including Baptists (50%), mainline Protestants (25%), Roman Catholics (16%), and Pentecostals (10% to 12%) among communicants of other churches.

 History

 Formation

 On April 30, 1987, the Christian Coalition was incorporated in Richmond, Virginia.
 The following year, after a well-funded but unsuccessful campaign for President, Pat Robertson, a religious broadcaster and political commentator, used the remainder of his campaign resources to jump-start the formation of the Christian Coalition's voter-mobilization effort.
 Americans for Robertson accumulated a mailing list of several million conservative Christians interested in politics.
 This mailing provided the basis of the new organization.

 The coalition had four original directors: Robertson, his son Gordon Robertson, Dick Weinhold, head of the Texas organization, and, Billy McCormack, pastor of the University Worship Center in Shreveport, Louisiana.
 McCormack had headed the Louisiana division of Americans for Robertson in 1988 and was also the vice president of the coalition.

 After its founding, the Christian Coalition applied to become a tax-exempt charitable organization with the Internal Revenue Service.
 Forty-nine state chapters formed as independent corporations within their states, including the Christian Coalition of Texas.
 A handful, including the Christian Coalition of Texas, successfully obtained tax-exempt status as social-welfare organizations.
 After ten years, the Internal Revenue Service declined the Christian Coalition's application for charitable status because it engaged in political activities.
 In response, the Christian Coalition of Texas was renamed the Christian Coalition of America, and the organization relocated in order to work nationwide.